zooyoda/telegram-bot-mcp/README.md

 2. Use a bot like @userinfobot: send it a message, and it will return your ID

 3. For group chats: add your bot to the group, send a message and use `getUpdates` to find the group ID

+4. **For channels**:
+   - First, add your bot as an administrator to the channel with permission to send messages
+   - Forward any message from the channel to @userdatailsbot
+   - The bot will return the channel ID (it will be negative and start with -100)
+   - Use this ID as `chatId` when sending messages to the channel

 ## Limitations